choderalab/openmm7tutorials/b2ar_membrane/charmm_example.md

 This enables the use of all the powerful setup tools in the CHARMM ecosystem such as the CHARMM-GUI, VMD, CGenFF, etc. Since OpenMM can also read CHARMM force field files, it is possible to use force fields that aren't already included in OpenMM.

-The example in listing 1 demonstrates how to use CHARMMM files in an OpenMM sctipt.
-The OpenMM app layer includes several classes to load CHARMM files.
+The example in listing 1 demonstrates how to use CHARMMM files in an OpenMM sctipt.The OpenMM app layer includes several classes to load CHARMM files.
 The `CharmmPsfFile` class reads the `psf` file and instantiates a chemical structure which is then used to create an OpenMM system.
 For the atomic coordinates, a regular `pdb` file can be used or the `CharmmCrdFile` or `CharmmRstFile` classes can be used to read CHARMM coordinate files.
 Files containing force field definitions come in a variety of formats such as `prm`, `par`, `top`, `rtf`, `inp` and `str`.
 These files are loaded into a `CharmmParameterSet` object which is then included as the first parameter when `createSystem()` is called on the chemical structure.

 ```
 from simtk.openmm.app import *